-The Consultant shall create a comprehensive geographic database of traffic operations/safety activities to include all relevant data related to an inventory of existing roadway conditions, study locations previously justified for future project implementation, completed safety projects, traffic service requests, Road Safety Audit locations/recommendations, traffic count data, transit data and crash data.
-The database shall be created in a way that allows FDOT staff to access and query the data/data layers at any time based on geographic information (i.e. FDOT Roadway Number and Mile Post).
-The database shall have the capability to display features geographically in an ArcGIS map-based environment.
-The level of detail in each data layer and the level of GIS-related functionality required shall be at the discretion of the FDOT project manager.
-FDOT staff shall have the ability to export the full database in its entirety at any time (with or without associated attachments).
+Task 43: TRAFFIC OPERATIONS/SAFETY TRACKING APPLICATION DEVELOPMENT locations/recommendations, traffic count data, transit data and crash data.
+The database shall be created in a way that allows DEPARTMENT staff to access and query the data/data layers at any time based on geographic information (i.e., FDOT Roadway Number and Mile Post).
+The database shall have the capability to display features geographically in an ArcGIS mapbased environment.
+The level of detail in each data layer and the level of GIS-related functionality required shall be at the discretion of the DEPARTMENT project manager.
+DEPARTMENT staff shall have the ability to export the full database in its entirety at any time (with or without associated attachments).